Anand-kishore-kalthuri/Netflix-Movies-and-TV-Shows-Dashboard/README.md

 User Recommendations: Add features to recommend content based on user preferences or historical viewing patterns.

 Advanced Filters: Improve filtering options, such as allowing users to filter by multiple languages or combine filters (e.g., "Movies in Spanish with a rating above 8").

+What's This About?
+Imagine Netflix dropped all its data in your lap: every movie, every TV show, ratings, countries, genres, and more.
+What do you do with it?
+You create a cool dashboard in Power BI to make sense of it all.

+This dashboard is like a Netflix detective tool.
+It helps us figure out:

+What kind of content Netflix has.
+Which genres and countries are dominating.
+How ratings and votes vary between movies and TV shows.
+And if you're curious about a specific movie or show, you can find its details too!
+What’s in the Dashboard?
+Big Picture Numbers:

+Total Netflix titles: How many movies and TV shows are there in total?
+Ratings: What’s the average rating of all Netflix content?
+Movies vs. TV shows?
+Country Insights:

+A world map shows which countries produce the most Netflix titles.
+You can see each country’s average rating and total number of votes.
+Genres:

+A chart shows how many titles are in each genre (like Drama, Comedy, or Thriller).
+You can also see the average rating for each genre, so you know which ones people like the most.
+Top Titles:

+There’s a table where you can search for specific movies or shows.
+For example, you type Breaking Bad, and it shows you:
+The rating (amazing, of course!).
+The plot (chemistry teacher turned meth-maker).
+The cast and other details.
+What Did You Use?
+To make all this magic happen, you used Power BI, which is like a super tool for turning raw data into something visual and interactive.
+You also cleaned up the data (because no dataset is perfect) using Power Query.

+What Does the Data Look Like?
+Think of the data like an Excel sheet with columns for everything:

+Title: The name of the movie or show.
+Rating: How people rated it (out of 10).
+Votes: How many people rated it.
+Genre: Whether it’s Drama, Comedy, or something else.
+Country: Where the title was made.
+Plot: A short summary of the movie or show.
+Type: Is it a movie or a TV show?

+What’s the Cool Part?
+The interactive filters!
+You can:

+Click to focus on only one country (like the USA or India).
+Filter by genres, ratings, or even runtime.
+Explore data for either movies or TV shows.
+Let’s say you want to know:
+"What are the best-rated TV shows made in South Korea?"
+You just click on South Korea, filter for TV shows, and sort by rating.
+Bam!
+There’s your answer.

+Why Is This Useful?
+Think of this as a tool for Netflix analysts or anyone curious about trends in movies and TV shows.
+It gives insights like:

+Which genres or countries perform the best?
+What people love watching (based on ratings and votes).
+Trends in movie vs. TV show performance.
+And for you, Anand, this project is an amazing showcase of your skills in:

+Data visualization (making this beautiful dashboard).
+Data cleaning (getting the dataset ready for analysis).
+Storytelling with data (showing Netflix trends and insights).

+What’s Next?
+You could add some advanced stuff in the future, like:
+Live updates: Add real-time data so it’s always fresh.
+Recommendations: Suggest movies/shows based on user preferences.
+Deeper filters: For example, find "Spanish comedies with a rating above 8."

+Why Is This Project Awesome?
+Because it’s simple, interactive, and super informative.
+Anyone from a Netflix fan to a business analyst can use it.
+Plus, it’s a perfect way for you to show off your Power BI and data analysis skills!